dekoza/mtgpl/docs/_sources/AFR.rst.txt

    Grant an Advantage — if you would roll one or more dice, instead roll that many dice plus one and ignore the lowest roll.

-:mtgtip:`Power of Persuasion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/d/8d84cb72-d0a0-4af0-aded-47e5fb7addef.jpg?1625265798|https://scryfall.com/card/afr/67/power-of-persuasion?utm_source=api>`
+:mtgtip:`Power of Persuasion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/d/8d84cb72-d0a0-4af0-aded-47e5fb7addef.jpg?1625984652|https://scryfall.com/card/afr/67/power-of-persuasion?utm_source=api>`
    Choose target creature an opponent controls, then roll a d20.

    1-9 | Return it to its owner's hand.

-   10-19 | Its owner puts it on the top of bottom of their library.
+   10-19 | Its owner puts it on the top or bottom of their library.

    20 | Gain control of it until the end of your next turn.